 Is it important to learn obstetrical skills?
 Will I ever use them?

-Providing maternity care has always been an important piece of family medicine, resulting in the building of one's practice over multiple generations and the provision of care to all members of the family, from [before] cradle to grave.
+Providing maternity care has always been an important piece of family medicine, resulting in the building of one’s practice over multiple generations and the provision of care to all members of the family, from [before] cradle to grave.
 The family physician is truly ingrained in the life of the family, particularly at nodal points in the family life cycle.
-It goes without mention that young families gravitate to family physicians who provide maternity care.
+It goes without mention that young families gravitate to family physicians that provide maternity care.
 This keeps the numbers of children and adolescents in their practices healthy.
-Studies also show that the 23% of all family physicians who provide prenatal care and deliver babies are among the most satisfied of their colleagues.
-For the remainder who do not actively deliver babies, their obstetrical training allows them to provide other medical care to their pregnant and nursing patients in a highly knowledgeable fashion.
+Studies also show that the 10% of all family physicians who provide prenatal care and deliver babies are among the most satisfied of their colleagues.
+For the remainder who do not actively deliver babies, their obstetrical training allows them to provide other medical care to their pregnant and nursing patients in a highly knowledgeable and coordinated fashion.

 What is the future of family medicine?

 The ongoing need for family doctors in the workforce is clear.
 Family medicine is the only medical specialty in which physicians distribute themselves in the same geographic proportions as the American people.
 It is the most widely and proportionally distributed of all the physician specialties and is the largest single source of physicians in rural areas.
 As the baby boomer population ages, family physicians are perfectly situated to meet the demand and to find job security.